Instant Pot Japanese Curry

 Ingredients

-- 2 tablespoons neutral oil avocado oil, extra virgin olive oil, etc.
+- 1 ½ tablespoons neutral cooking oil avocado oil, olive oil, etc.

-- 1 ½ pounds boneless, skinless chicken thighs cut into bite-sized chunks
+- 2 pounds boneless, skinless chicken thighs approximately 8 chicken thighs, cut into bite-sized cubes

 Equipment